web-platform-tests/wpt/annotation-model/README.md

     { "assertionFile" : "common/target.json",
       "title" : "Require target to be missing", "expectedResult" : "invalid",
-      "message" : "The target MUST not be present when 'randomName' is also present", }
+      "errorMessage" : "The target MUST not be present when 'randomName' is also present", }
   ]
 }